webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Coaxing-Power.md

 ---
 aliases:
 - Coaxing Power
 tags:
-type:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/2
+- Ability/Tier/Low
-  - Action
+- Ability/Pool/Intellect
-points:
-  - 2 intellect
+- Ability/Categories/Meta
 ---

-# Coaxing Power
+## Coaxing Power

-**Points**: 2 Intellect Points
+>2  Intellect
-**Type**: Action

 You boost the power or function of a machine so that it operates at one level higher than normal for one hour.
+Action to initiate.